chadhietala/chadhietala.github.io/_posts/2014-2-8-Testing-Ember-Apps-With-Venus.markdown

 });
 {% endhighlight %}

 This example is pretty straight forward example.
 I have a `Person` object that has `firstName` and `lastName` on it.
 I want to make sure that when a make a get call to `fullName` that the computed property returns the concatenated version of `firstName` and `lastName`.
+Not too interesting.

 What happens when your controller has a dependency on another controller through the `needs` property?
 The `needs` property is basically is sugared syntax for asking the container for a specific controller instance in memory.
 What is the container you may ask?
-Ember registers modules into an [inversion of control container](http://martinfowler.com/articles/injection.html) to inject dependencies into other objects.
-This allows for the modules to depend on other modules without coupling it.
-Since the instances are not directly on the object, rather injected at runtime, we can mock these cross module dependencies very easily.
+Ember registers modules into an [inversion of control container](http://martinfowler.com/articles/injection.html) can be used to inject dependencies into other objects.
+This allows for the modules to depend on other modules without coupling them.
+Since the instances are not directly on the object, rather injected at object creation time, we can mock these cross module dependencies very easily.
 Let's look at an example on how we would test this.

 **Implementation**
 {% highlight javascript %}